 - Convert purchases into exercises

 - Convert terminations/withdrawals into cancellations and calculate the necessary reversals

-- Track prices and determine whether a modification is needed
+- Track prices and determine whether a modification has been triggered

-- Determine the impact of changes in contribution percentages
+- Determine the cumulative expense impact of modifications

 - Calculate the true-up component for actual shares purchased compared with the previous estimate